sweco-sejuva/sejuva_FME_vm/README.md

 * Replace `password` with the desired login password for the virtual machine
 * Replace `fmelicenseip` with the FME license server IP address

 OnstartConfiguration.bat is run by the Task Scheduler on the virtual machines every time the virtual machine starts (or restarts).
 This allows you to perform additional configuration steps at startup.

-## Create workspace for launching virtual machines
+Once the machine is configured, create an image (AMI) and add a tag called Course.
+The course is the name of the image (like training, or certification).
+This tag is used by the VMCreator.fmw file to launch virtual machines on demand.

-## Create FME Server machine or use FME Cloud
+## Create FME Server machine or use FME Cloud for launching virtual machines
 The machine used for training could possibly do this.
 Turn off auto-shutdown.

 ## Create website for launching virtual machines